Jean-Gabriel Pageau: New York Islanders

-Pageau and the Islanders met with the Florida Panthers in the Eastern Conference Qualifying Round.
-Pageau played an important role for the Islanders during their series against the Panthers.
-He scored the first goal of Game 1 against the Panthers and won 80 percent of his faceoffs while skating in all situations including the power play and penalty kill.
-Throughout the first three games against the Panthers, Pageau played on a line with Tom Kuhnhackl and Derick Brassard before Kuhnhackl was replaced by Leo Komarov.
+Pageau and the Islanders met with the Florida Panthers in the qualifying round.
+He played an important role for the Islanders during their series against the Panthers.
+He scored the first goal of game 1 against the Panthers and won 80 percent of his faceoffs while skating in all situations including the power play and penalty kill.
+Throughout the first three games against the Panthers, Pageau played on a line with Tom Kühnhackl and Derick Brassard before Kühnhackl was replaced by Leo Komarov.
 As the Islanders eliminated the Panthers, Pageau ended the series tied for the team lead in goals with Anthony Beauvillier.
-He also finished the series logging the most time shorthanded time of ice among Islanders forwards with a total of 8:19 and played 7:38 on the power play.
-Following their series win, the Islanders faced off against the Washington Capitals in the Eastern Conference First Round.
+He also finished the series logging the most shorthanded time of ice among Islanders forwards with a total of 8:19 and played 7:38 on the power play.
+Following their series win, the Islanders faced off against the Washington Capitals in the first round.
 As Pageau remained on a line with Brassard and Komarov through the Capitals series, they helped push the Capitals to the brink of elimination by winning the first three games of the series.
-Despite an attempted comeback, the Islanders eliminated the Capitals in five games to advance to the Second Round.
-The Islanders then faced the Philadelphia Flyers whom they eliminated in seven games to advance to the Eastern Conference Final for the first time since 1993.
-During their Eastern Conference Final series against the Tampa Bay Lightning, Pageau was moved onto a line with Matt Martin and Cal Clutterbuck in Game 3 and 4 after Komarov and Casey Cizikas were injured.
+Despite an attempted comeback, the Islanders eliminated the Capitals in five games to advance to the second round.
+The Islanders then faced the Philadelphia Flyers whom they eliminated in seven games to advance to the conference finals for the first time since 1993.
+During their conference finals series against the Tampa Bay Lightning, Pageau was moved onto a line with Matt Martin and Cal Clutterbuck in games 3 and 4 after Komarov and Casey Cizikas were injured.

 On March 25, 2021, Pageau recorded his 100th career goal in a 4–3 win over the Boston Bruins.
 On August 7, Pageau was voted the winner of the Bob Nystrom Award for the 2020–21 season.

+On March 6, 2026, Pageau was re-signed to a three-year, $14.55 million contract.

 International play

-On April 12, 2018, Pageau was one of the 18 players to be named to the 2018 IIHF World Championship to represent Canada, where he scored one goal and tallied three assists.
+On April 12, 2018, Pageau was one of the 18 players to be named to the 2018 World Championship to represent Canada, where he scored one goal and tallied three assists.